-A trustee is a person or organization appointed to manage the property of another person.
+A trustee is a person or organization appointed to manage another person’s property.
 When someone creates a trust, they appoint one or more trustees to manage the trust’s property.
 If the original trustee dies, resigns, or can no longer serve for some other reason, the trust document names a successor trustee to take their place.
-The successor trustee must follow the instructions in the trust document and manage the trust’s property according to the settlor’s wishes.
-This article will discuss what you need to know about becoming a successor trustee.
+In order to understand the role of a successor.

 Who can be a Successor Trustee?